Emergent QED$_3$ at the bosonic Laughlin state to superfluid transition

 The triangular-lattice results in the Supplementary Material~\cite{SM} show that neither the lattice details, nor the boundary orientation, nor the exact position of the folded CDW vector affects the universal physics of the transition.
 A single continuous Laughlin–to–superfluid change occurs, the low-energy spectrum is Dirac-like, and the three CDW operators form an \(SO(3)\) triplet with identical scaling.
 These findings reinforce the claim that the QED\(_3\)–CS theory is a universal description of the transition.

 Transitions described by the QED\(_3\)–CS theory lie beyond Landau's paradigm and are now being explored in moiré platforms including twisted homobilayer transition-metal dichalcogenides and rhombohedral pentalayer graphene.
-The flux-threading spectroscopy and momentum-resolved diagnostics introduced here can be applied directly to those materials.
+In Supplementary Material we discussed a similar bosonic FQH-SF transition at $\nu=3/4$ and relevance to moiré systems.The flux-threading spectroscopy and momentum-resolved diagnostics introduced here can be applied directly to those materials.

-\PRLsec{Note added} During writing of this manuscript, we become aware of Ref.~\onlinecite{ZiYangLaughlin,ZiYangLaughlin2,Lotric2025-mt}, which studies a similar transition in lattice systems.
+\PRLsec{Note added} During writing of this manuscript, we become aware of Ref.~\onlinecite{ZiYangLaughlin,ZiYangLaughlin2,Lotric2025-mt}, which studies a similar transition in lattice hopping systems.

 \textbf{Acknowledgments.} We thank Yin-Chen He, Maissam Barkeshli, and Zi-Yang Meng for useful discussions.
-M.Z. is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Theory of Materials program KC2301).
-T.W. is supported by the Heising-Simons Foundation, the Simons Foundation, and NSF grant No. PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+This work is partially supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (Grant No. 651446, TS, and Grant No. 1151944, MZ).
+T.W. is supported by the Simons Collaboration on Ultra-Quantum Matter via M.Z., and the Heising-Simons Foundation, the Simons Foundation, and NSF grant No. PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).
+T.S. is also supported by NSF grant DMR-2206305.
+M.Z. is also supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Materials Sciences and Engineering Division under Contract No. DE-AC02-05-CH11231 (Theory of Materials program KC2301).
 X.Y.S. is supported by the Gordon and Betty Moore Foundation EPiQS Initiative through Grant No. GBMF8684 at the Massachusetts Institute of Technology, and by Early Career Scheme of Hong Kong Research Grant Council with grant No. 26309524.
-T.S. is supported by NSF grant DMR-2206305.
-TS and MZ are also partially supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (Grant No. 651446, TS, and Grant No. 1151944, MZ).
-TW is suppored by the Simons Collaboration on Ultra-Quantum Matter via MZ.
 This research uses the Lawrencium computational cluster provided by the Lawrence Berkeley National Laboratory (Supported by the U.S. Department of Energy, Office of Basic Energy Sciences under Contract No. DE-AC02-05-CH11231).

 \onecolumngrid

 \supplementarysection